 Scanlon now talks about “guilt.”
 But I’m puzzled about what he says about guilt.

-He says: “Guilt requires negative self-evaluation of a particular kind, which I will call self-reproach.
+“Guilt requires negative self-evaluation of a particular kind, which I will call self-reproach.
 This is the attitude of taking one’s rational self-governance to have been [underline added] faulty, and recognizing that some judgment-sensitive attitude must be modified or taken back.” (p.
 270)

 I take it this means that “guilt” is a bad feeling that one gets over thinking that one has done something that they have come to know to be wrong (“wrong” just being the faulty “rational self-governance”).
 Presumably, Scanlon means for guilt to be followed by a feeling of regret (“regret” being the recognition that a “judgment-sensitive attitude must be modified or taken back”).